MicrosoftDocs/entra-docs/docs/identity/conditional-access/concept-conditional-access-grant.md

 ### Require device to be marked as compliant

-Organizations that have deployed Intune can use the information returned from their devices to identify devices that meet specific policy compliance requirements.
+Organizations that deploy Intune can use the information returned from their devices to identify devices that meet specific policy compliance requirements.
 Intune sends compliance information to Microsoft Entra ID so Conditional Access can decide to grant or block access to resources.
 For more information about compliance policies, see [Set rules on devices to allow access to resources in your organization by using Intune](/mem/intune/protect/device-compliance-get-started).

 A device can be marked as compliant by Intune for any device operating system or by a third-party mobile device management system for Windows devices.
 You can find a list of supported third-party mobile device management systems in [Support third-party device compliance partners in Intune](/mem/intune/protect/device-compliance-partners).